Lawrence University College Fit Factor

 The free resources your college offers will vary by institution.

 For example, some offer free laundry for students.
 This is a time and money-saving consideration for college students that shouldn’t be overlooked.
-I talk more about colleges with free laundry in this post.

 Most colleges offer free gym memberships for current students to use their on-campus facilities.
 Take advantage of this service while you have access to it!
 Keeping active during college will help keep your mind and body sharp.
 If your school doesn’t offer a free gym membership, look into the discounts offered to college students at off-campus locations.